Introduction

 - Brett, J. and et. al., 2014.
 Mapping the impact of patient and public involvement on health and social care research: a systematic review.
 Health Expectations.
 17(5). pp.637-650.

 - Garner, A. S. and et. al., 2012.
-Early childhood adversity, toxic stress, and the role of the pediatrician: translating developmental science into lifelong health.
+Early childhood adversity, toxic stress, and the role of the paediatrician: translating developmental science into lifelong health.
 Pediatrics.
 129(1). pp.e224-e231.

 - Kohl 3rd, H. W. and et. al., 2012.
 The pandemic of physical inactivity: global action for public health.
-The lancet.
+The Lancet.
 380(9838). pp.294-305.

 - Minkler, M. ed., 2012.
 Community organizing and community building for health and welfare.
 Rutgers University Press.